-Through Un Orchestre dans mon Bahut, a project devised and developed in close consultation with the Education Authorities of the Paris region, the PMO works each year with 16 Collèges and Lycées in and around the Ile-de-France region to create an ambitious multi-disciplinary arts and culture programme offering students a unique interactive experience to touch, inspire and enrich their lives.
-In 2018/19 the project is expanding to include primary schools in rural and outlying urban areas thanks to a new partnership with the charity Orchestre à l’Ecole and the town council of Le Mans, where the PMO is now a resident ensemble.
+Through Orchestre Au Bahut, a project devised and developed in close consultation with the Education Authorities of the Paris region, the PMO works each year with 16 schools, collèges and lycées in and around the Ile-de-France region to create an ambitious multi-disciplinary arts and culture programme offering students a unique interactive experience to touch, inspire and enrich their lives.

 The PMO is also a regular visitor to prisons, hospitals and old people’s homes and develops partnerships with many institutions and organizations committed to educational, social and humanitarian ideas.
-In March 2018, it started a series of regular musical encounters with young isolated refugees in Paris.
+Since 2018, it has organised a series of regular musical encounters with young isolated refugees in Paris.

-The PMO is proud to count on the continuing support of its principal sponsor the Fondation Daniel et Nina Carasso, and the invaluable assistance of the Fondations Aéroports de Paris, Ardian, Crédit Agricole Ile-de-France and SFR, and of Vivendi Create Joy, La France S’Engage, Musique Nouvelle en Liberté, SACEM, the French Ministry of Culture and the Greater Paris Region.
+The PMO is proud to count on the continuing support of its principal sponsor the Fondation Daniel et Nina Carasso, the invaluable help of the Aéroports de Paris, Ardian, Crédit Agricole Ile-de-France and SFR Foundations, and of Vivendi Create Joy, La France S’Engage, Musique Nouvelle en Liberté, SACEM, the French Ministry of Culture and the Greater Paris Region.

 Musical and artistic Director Claire Gibault